hackclub/hackclub/workshops/pyTelegramWorkshop/README.md

 ### Hello, world!

 # What the result will look like:
 Once done, you will be able to use Telegram BOTs to communicate with you, and your services.
-It has unlimited opurtunities!
+It has unlimited opportunities!
 This is the end product of a small project that this workshop houses:

 ![screenshot-of-workshop-end-project](https://cloud-fmg4yoxia.vercel.app/0dta29-master.png)